Though they do not cause significant damage to plants, boxelder bugs can quickly become a nuisance for some homeowners [1].

 Takeaway

-At first sight, boxelder bugs (maple bugs) are attractive and may cause little to no damage to your home or garden.
+At first sight, boxelder bugs (maple bugs) may seem attractive and cause little to no damage to your home or garden.
 So, it may be tempting to leave them alone.

 Add comment